RoadPilotAI/cads/docs/provincial-comparison.md

 | Records accessible to workers | ✓ | ✓ | ✓ | Identical |
 | Annual program review | ✓ | ✓ | ✓ | Identical |

-> **CADS note:** Record retention has a minor BC variation.
+> **CADS note:** Record retention has a minor BC regulatory requirement.
 Configurable in the data layer.
 No structural difference.

 ---